-Goal Descriptor Outcome Priority Services and events Goal 1: Customer Experience Our community experience inclusion through Town of Victoria Park services and events, with quality access to information and customer service support.
-Information \bigcirc Quality customer services Goal 2: Physical Access Our community experience ease of access to all Town of Victoria Park buildings and facilities, through public open spaces and places in the community; with assets continually improved through the Town's annual Capital Works Program.
-Buildings, facilities and community spaces \bigcirc Goal 3: Active Everyone in our community can proactively participate in our local democracy Complaints Citizenship by easily raising issues and providing regular feedback which informs development of the Town's policy and services.
-Public consultation Goal 4: Employment All community members have the opportunity to be employed at their local government, and to retain that employment through adequate support to do their job.
-Employment \bigcirc Goal 5: Governance and Impact The Town will monitor, measure and evaluate the outcomes of our work, sharing our collective progress regularly with our stakeholders in order to better understand the evolving opportunities and impacts related to access and inclusion within the Town.
+Goal Descriptor Outcome Priority Goal 1: Customer Experience Our community experience inclusion through Town of Victoria Park services and events, with quality access to information and customer service support.
+Services and events Information Quality customer services 1 Goal 2: Physical Access Our community experience ease of access to all Town of Victoria Park buildings and facilities, through public open spaces and places in the community; with assets continually improved through the Town's annual Capital Works Program.
+Buildings, facilities and community spaces Image: A start of the start Goal 3: Active Citizenship Everyone in our community can proactively participate in our local democracy by easily raising issues and providing regular feedback which informs development of the Town's policy and services.
+Complaints Public consultation Goal 4: Employment All community members have the opportunity to be employed at their local government, and to retain that employment through adequate support to do their job.
+Employment 1 Goal 5: Governance and Impact The Town will monitor, measure and evaluate the outcomes of our work, sharing our collective progress regularly with our stakeholders in order to better understand the evolving opportunities and impacts related to access and inclusion within the Town.
 All